AMS Administrative Handbook

 - Submit a draft of the Minutes of the meeting to the Executive Committee within two weeks of the meeting, incorporate corrections, and send corrected draft of Minutes to President for inclusion in Agenda Book of next meeting

-- Prepare and send to the Executive Director a brief report on the Board’s business and actions at each meeting for publication in the Newsletter (“News from the Board”).
+- Prepare and send to the Executive Director a brief report on the Board’s business and actions at each meeting for publication in the Newsletter and the web site (“News from the Board”).

 - Note corrections to Minutes at the next meeting of the Board; send final version of the Minutes to the President (for next Agenda Book) and to the Executive Director (for archiving).